caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

       *bool*, *optional*, *default = True*

-      Enable the UVLIN section.
+      Enable the 'UVLIN' segment.

     **fitspw**

       *str*, *optional*, *default = ' '*

       Selection of line-free channels using CASA syntax (e.g. '0:0~100;150:300').
-If set to null, a fit to all unflagges visibilities will be performed.
+If set to null, a fit to all unflagged visibilities will be performed.

     **fitorder**